 - literary agent Beth Marshea (Ladderbird Literary)

 By the end of the day, you will have all the tools you need to move forward on your writing journey.
-This independent event is organized by coordinator Jessica Bell of Writing Day Workshops, with administration from local writing groups.
+This independent event is organized by coordinator Jessica Bell of Writing Day Workshops, with administration help from the New England SCBWI.

 EVENT LOCATION & DETAILS: